Queen Elizabeth Scholarship Program

 *Note: Submit all supporting documentation on or before the final deadline date.

-- 90-day Internship Component: Senior undergraduates or graduate students can work abroad with one of the projects below, for a minimum of 90 days.
+90-day internship abroad: Senior undergraduates or graduate students can work abroad with one of the projects below, for a minimum of 90 days.

-- A Graduate Scholar Component: Graduate students can conduct research or study abroad to complement their own research interests, for a minimum of 90 days.
+90-day research project abroad (for graduate students only): Graduate students can also conduct research or study abroad to complement their own research interests, for a minimum of 90 days.
 The research must align with one of the QES Program Themes below.

 Undergraduate or graduate students are welcome to apply, and must be Canadian Citizens or Permanent Residents to be eligible.
 Students must complete the 90-day internship or graduate scholarship to be eligible for funding.